 Spill Emergency Response

 How to obtain radioisotopes at McGill, including how to get an internal radiation permit and how to purchase radioisotopes.

 The Hazardous Waste Management office explains how to properly manage and store radioactive wastes of various kinds.

-You will find McGill's policies on radiation detailed in the Radiation Safety Policy Manual, Edition 5.2.
+McGill's policies on radiation are detailed in the Radiation Safety Manual, Edition 7.0.

-These radiation web pages are intended to provide a reference to current regulations and to serve as a guide to acceptable methods of practice.
-They are not intended to serve as an introduction in radiation safety.
+This information is intended to provide a reference to current regulations and to serve as a guide to acceptable methods of practice.
+It is not intended to serve as an introduction in radiation safety.
 Workers new to the field must attend the first available radiation safety training course offered before the start of radiation work.